 In the "Venus and Mars" series of mainstream relationship books, author John Gray attests that differences in outlook and inherited traits account for relationship problems between genders.
 His position is that men and women come from inherently different places and therefore approach things from inherently different perspectives.
 In this week's column, Carol Dekkers explores how some of the issues in software development might be similarly rooted in differences between the software development and customer communities.

-IT Customers Are from Venus
+IT Customers Are From Venus

-Developers Are from Mars
+Developers Are From Mars

 In short, IT customers focus on the running of the business and its external customers, while developers focus on the delivery of software tools to the IT customers.
 This difference gives rise to interesting-and challenging-behaviors on software projects.